 I don’t see UBS, Merril Lynch, Bank of America, Wells Fargo and the other big ‘wealth management’ guys picking on the small investors as much, but avoid them too.
 I think they tend to fleece wealthier folks through high investment management fees, but I suspect they also use commissions too to juice their egregious takings.

 Instead, either get help from a flat fee-only investment manager like me, or if you don’t need the financial advice, manage your own money with the only two investments you need instead.

 How to identify the other bad guys

 The above wasn’t an exhaustive list of the bad guys– like bacteria, they are too numerous to count,– so here’s a few helpful tips for deciding whether the financial person you’re dealing with is going to rip you off.
-(I don’t care how neatly pressed his suit is, how well it fits, or how shiny his shoes are!)
-If the answer is ‘yes’ to any of these questions, grip your wallet tighly and run the other way:
+(I don’t care how neatly pressed his suit is, how well it fits, how high up the office is, or how shiny his shoes are!)
+If the answer is ‘yes’ to any of these questions, grip your wallet tightly and run the other way: